'Secret' lab is secret no more

 Coffin excavation lasted all summer and into the fall of 2017.
 Still the WT was the perfect location to bring students, host visitors and reporters…”just look for the building with the dogs,” I would tell people.
 As the coffins were excavated, the focus of the work at the WT became cleaning the remains, the next step in the lengthy process before analysis can begin.
 Again the WT was the perfect place where we could set up drying racks, wash indoors or outside when the weather was nice.

-Why was the location under wraps this whole time?
-The building had no robust security or cameras and since days would past with no one around, we didn’t want there to be the potential for a break-in or nosey neighbors.
 I was there the other day to take the last of the soil away from our excavation and met the new renters.
 It looks like the building will be a dog grooming business once again.
 I hope, if you have a dog, that you will take it there!